Why are Citations Important in a Research Paper?

 In Harvard style, when you're mentioning a source with multiple authors in your text, how you cite depends on the number of authors.

-For two authors: (Smith and Jones 2020) |
+For two authors: (Simon and Jones 2020) |

-For three or more authors: (Smith et al. 2020) |
+For three or more authors: (Simon et al. 2020) |

 4. Quoting Directly: